 5.1.2.4 Flexible Broadcast Service

-The 3GPP system shall enable deployment of a stand-alone 3GPP based broadcast/multicast system over a wide geographic area in a spectrally efficient manner with no interruption in delivery of the content to the mobile users.
+[PR 5.1.2.4-001] The 3GPP system shall enable deployment of a stand-alone 3GPP-based broadcast/multicast system over a wide geographic area in a spectrally efficient manner.

-The 3GPP system shall enable the operator to have the flexibility to allocate 0% to 100% of radio resources of a radio carrier for the delivery of broadcast/multicast content.
+[PR 5.1.2.4-002] The 3GPP system shall have the flexibility to enable the operator to reserve 0% to 100% of radio resources of a radio carrier for the delivery of broadcast/multicast content.

-Depending on the capability of the terminal and the services subscribed, the 3GPP system shall allow the user to receive the broadcast/multicast content via the broadcast/multicast radio carrier while a concurrent data session is going on over another radio carrier.
+[PR 5.1.2.4-003] Depending on the capability of the device or UE and the services subscribed, the 3GPP system shall allow the user to receive content via a broadcast/multicast radio carrier while a concurrent data session is ongoing over another radio carrier.

-The 3GPP based broadcast/multicast system shall efficiently utilize the available resources to maximize the amount of content that can be delivered over a stand-alone multicast/broadcast network with individual cell coverage radius of up to 50 km.
+[PR 5.1.2.4-004] The 3GPP based broadcast/multicast system shall efficiently utilize the available resources to maximize the amount of content that can be delivered over a stand-alone multicast/broadcast network with individual cell coverage radius of up to 50 km.